-In English, the pronunciation of la erre doble or el dígrafo RR (also sometimes called la doble erre) is referred to as a “rolled R” or a “trilled R.” To get even more specific, it is a voiced alveolar trill.
+In English, we refer to the pronunciation of la erre doble or el dígrafo RR (also sometimes called la doble erre) as a “rolled R” or a “trilled R.” To get really specific, it is a voiced alveolar trill.
 Physically, the speaker makes passive waves with her tongue.
 You can see a slow-motion video of the physical formation of the sound here, but fair warning: some people might find the linked video a little gross.
 (If you teach high-school Spanish, this is a video that really gets teenagers’ attention!)

 For a less dramatic and potentially less “gross” version, the University of Glasgow captured an amazing MRI of how the sound is formed (below video).
 This video seems to work better with younger kids because they can’t believe you can take “pictures” of someone’s tissues, tendons, and skeletons!
 Although, while I can’t say it helps them with their pronunciation much, I can say they rarely forget the digraph after seeing this one!